 Thank you for visiting our new website

 Now, we realise our old website page said: "Welcome to our new website" as well – and that was up for more than a year – but forgive us.
 Anyway, if you're still reading this, then there's a very good chance you've heard about the first independent micropub in Bristol, The Drapers Arms.
-If not and you've just stumbled on this site by mistake whilst looking for fabrics, drapes, material advice or a draper or even arms of drapers, sorry — but stick with it and if you're ever in Bristol, then pop in.
+If not and you've just stumbled on this site by mistake whilst looking for fabrics, drapes, drapers or even the arms of drapers, sorry — but stick with it and if you're ever in Bristol, then pop in.

 What's going on?

-We've opened a micropub in the former drapers shop at No: 447 on the Gloucester Road in Bristol at the end of 2016.
-If you're passing, it's just by the bus stop that's opposite Pitt Road.
+We opened a micropub at No: 447 on the Gloucester Road in Bristol at the end of 2016.
+If you're passing, it's just by the bus stop opposite Pitt Road.
 If you're not passing, take our word for it.
-We sell real ale and farmhouse cider, straight from the cask, sourced from small independent producers, mostly locally based — and by that we mean Bristol, Gloucestershire, Somerset, Wiltshire and South Wales; wine, gin and soft drinks.
+We sell real ale and traditional cider, straight from the cask, sourced from small independent producers, mostly locally based — and by that we mean Bristol, Gloucestershire, Somerset, Wiltshire and South Wales; wine, gin and soft drinks.

 So what is a 'micropub'?